mtalon/zhs2/README.md

 # Overview
 Bogo is the star of the show.
 He orchestrates everything, and you'll be interfacing with him.

+As of this last edit, Hopps is only used for minor debugging and cleaning up (and parking duty).
+She'll have a more prominent role in the future.

 Users, directories, files, and other "nouns" you want to infect with a payload are called "targets".

 Targets are listed in a target file contained within the target directory.
 See target.d for examples.
 Targets are basically just a list of names, plus the name of the strain you want to infect those targets with.